ankouros/pTerminal/README.md

 - `make release` / `make portable` / `make flatpak` – produce distributable bundles

 Before sending patches, run `make fmt` and `make vet` (mirrors CI).
 For UI/asset edits, ensure the `go:embed` lists in `internal/ui/assets` stay in sync.

+## LAN smoke test

+Quick checklist for two instances on the same LAN:

+1. Launch pTerminal on two machines (or two user sessions on the same machine).
+2. In **Teams**, set your profile email on each instance (must match a member entry).
+3. Create a team on instance A, add instance B's email as a member.
+4. In the team dropdown, pick the new team and create a network + host with scope = Team.
+5. Verify instance B sees the team, team members, and the shared network/host.
+6. In the team repo folder (`~/.config/pterminal/teams/<teamId>/`), create a file and confirm it syncs to the other instance.

 ## Troubleshooting & tips